Casting a Skeptical Eye on the AT&T Building Renovation

 I am provisionally unpersuaded.
 Flaying the façade and exposing the steel skeleton would be an act of disdain, not homage.
 I can imagine two possible solutions, one minimal, the other extreme.
 The first is to leave the stone façade in place and brighten the sky lobby with artificial light and color, making it one of those unsuspected indoor habitats that makes New York a city of upstairs marvels.
 That kind of modest approach could preserve the front arcade by pulling the storefronts back one bay, beneath the colonnade.
 Dykers claims that denying stores street frontage would kill off their business.
 Maybe, but with the retail industry foundering and its future uncertain, organizing a renovation around in-store consumption has begun to seem unwise.
 Besides, window-shopping out of the rain beneath a handsome arcade can be enormously appealing, as the residents of Bologna and Milan can attest.
 So would a covered café on Madison Avenue, with heat lamps to soften the grandeur.

 Another option might be to push the postmodern drama even farther than Johnson did — to treat his eclecticism as one more box of historical references and turn AT&T into an icon of post-postmodernism.
 So for instance, tear away masonry in ragged strips, making the attack on its integrity explicit.
 Go for the fluted-glass drapery but let it swing out above the sidewalk like a billowing skirt.
-But a sympathetic designer with a Johnsonian sense of theater might be able to pull off such an outré costume.
+A sympathetic designer with a Johnsonian sense of theater might be able to pull off such an outré costume.
 Maybe architecture’s Norma Desmond needs to age with extravagance.

 Comments